 Well-tried rules of the game for the milonga dance slope

 In a traditional milonga, chairs and tables are arranged around the dance floor.
 Invitation to dance happens without words, through eye contact - Mirada - and the approving nod of the head - Cabeceo.
 Usually the man "asks" the woman, but she also plays an active role.

 At the end of each Tanda dancers usually say thank you and goodbye.
-The gentleman doesn't let the lady stay on the dance floor - Track , but directs her back to her place.
+The gentleman doesn't let the lady stay on the dance floor - Mobile , but directs her back to her place.

-The Cortinas (short musical interruptions of the Tandas) are primarily used to change partners.
+The Curtains (short musical interruptions of the Tandas) are primarily used to change partners.
 Breaking up while a tanda has not yet been completed - or even before the end of a piece - is considered impolite.

 Nowadays these customs are seen more loosely, especially in Europe.
 You can also ask to dance with words and women can ask their dream partner themselves.
-At some milongas there are no Tandas and Cortinas, but just played music continuously.
+At some milongas there are no Tandas and Curtains, but just played music continuously.

 Dancing in harmony with each other